 Typically, you’ll see younger birds in Curacao as they fly from Venezuela and Bonaire to escape the large breeding groups there.
 They don’t breed in Curacao but stop in for safety and eat their favorite food at these all they can eat restaurants.

 So, why are some flamingos white and black and some pink?
 The answer is in their diet.
 Flamingos LOVE brine shrimp; it’s their favorite food.
 These shrimp have a large amount of carotene in them, which, when digested by the flamingos, turn their plumes into that beautiful pink color we all love.

-Willemstad is actually made up of quarters, similar to New Orleans.
+Willemstad is made up of quarters, similar to New Orleans.
 Punda and Otrabunda are the two main quarters divided by a canal that leads from the Caribbean Sea to the main shipping port.

 Take A Hike

-While Curacao may be in the Southern Caribbean, it is actually quite an arid island.
+While Curacao may be in the Southern Caribbean, it is quite an arid island.
 With little rainfall annually, the island goes into a sort of hibernation.